puppetlabs/puppet-specifications/language/calls.md

 * Only given values that are not `undef` counts as arguments with a value and these values are assigned to the corresponding parameters.
-* Arguments not given at all, or set to `undef` results in a parameter having a missing argument, which leads to an error (missing argument) unless the parameter has a default value expression (in which case the result of evaluating that expression is used as the parameter's value).
+* Arguments not given at all, or set to `undef` results in a parameter having a missing argument, which leads to a "missing argument" error unless the parameter has a default value expression, in which case the result of evaluating that expression is used as the parameter's value.
 * For some types of callable entities, there may be automatic lookup/injection of missing values that can supply a default value - see the respective entities (resource, class, etc.).
 * A captures-rest parameter is not allowed.